 Now is the ideal time to get a grip.
-Come Easter we are bombarded with the unique orosensory properties of a biologically active substance capable of completely controlling our lives…from one sticky sensation to the next.
+At every opportunity we are bombarded with the unique orosensory properties of a biologically active substance capable of completely controlling our lives…from one sticky sensation to the next.
 This shocking pre-dilection has to stop and speaking as one mostly reformed chocolate addict to many others, I recommend the following 12 steps from Chocoholics Anonymous to help you overcome even the most tortuous of temptations.

 1. Admit you are powerless over chocolate mousse and that your life has become unmanageable.